 “Certainly not.
 His brother would have been the end of us.
 I’d take a bit of imbecility and impulsiveness over cruelty and lunacy any day.”

 “So,” I said, “I’m on leave for a month with you and Melodi.”

 “Oh no, this won’t be leave.”
-Tengis could dismiss your whole world with his snigger.
+Tengis could dismiss your entire world with his snigger.
 “We’re going to train.
 War is never far.
 You’re not old like me.
 You‘ve no right to be weak.”

 Melodi stood in a bog by the lake, which I now noticed had receded and was barely more than a muddy pond.
 The soil used to be harder, too.
 My adopted daughter wore the same yellow dress as when she’d answered the door — except now she held a shamshir in high guard above her head.
 The blade was thicker than both her arms.
 Her stance seemed to compress the ferocity of an army into one teenage girl, and her menacing glare the anger of a hundred forsaken daughters.